TANZANITE JEWELRY WITH INTENTION AND CONNECTION

 There is a wonderful story that a lightning strike caused a fire in the grasslands, whose heat transformed the naturally brownish-greenish-yellow zoisite into the intensely ravishing blue-violet we know well.

-We’ve outlined points to help you understand value and what to ask to make an informed decision on a piece of jewelry you will LOVE!
+We’ve outlined points to help you understand value and what to ask about Tanzanite jewelry.

 Ever see a Tanzanite crystal as it comes out of the Earth…